Faye Dancer: Professional career

 In 2001, the Sacramento River Cats team had Dancer threw out the first pitch to Pepper Paire.
 After that she received chemotherapy treatment.

 Death

 Dancer died, aged 77, in 2002 after undergoing cancer surgery at the UCLA Medical Center.

-This same year she was elected to the National Women's Baseball Hall of Fame.
+That same year she was elected to the National Women's Baseball Hall of Fame.

 Personal life

 Dancer never allowed her antics off the field to interfere with playing baseball.
 She frequently played with injuries, sustained from diving for fly balls or running into teammates or stands.
-A tough and free spirit lady, she was known as the AAGPBL joker and an inveterate rule breaker, kicking against league structures on her private life.
+A tough and free-spirited lady, she was known as the AAGPBL joker and an inveterate rule breaker, kicking against league structures on her private life.
 Dancer smoked and drank, and after her fiancé Johnny was killed in action during World War II, she never really considered marrying anybody else, despite having a significant number of boyfriends.

 Anecdote

 Before the 1945 season, Dancer and Paire stopped in Arizona to watch Jim Thorpe, an American sports legend and a U.S. Olympic champion of the 1912 Stockholm Games.
 At the time, he had a baseball team called The Thunderbirds, but did not have enough money to pay for the team's hotel rooms, so both girls offered to stay and play in a ball game to get Thorpe out of his financial bind.